GoXLR-on-Linux/goxlr-utility/README_NEW.md

 A tool to configure and control a TC-Helicon GoXLR or GoXLR Mini on Linux, MacOS and Windows.

 ## Features
-* Full Control over the GoXLR and GoXLR Mini (Similar to the official App)
+* Full control over the GoXLR and GoXLR Mini (Similar to the official App)
 * Compatibility with profiles created by the official application
 * An accessible UI designed to work well with Assistive Technologies
 * Remote Access.
-Control you're GoXLR from another computer on your network
+Control your GoXLR from another computer on your network
 * A Sample 'Pre-Buffer'.
 Record audio from before you press the button
 * Exit Actions, including saving profiles and loading other profiles / lighting
 * Multiple Device Support.
-Run more than one GoXLR
+Run more than one GoXLR simultaneously
-* A CLI and API for basic to advance scripting and automation
+* A CLI and API for basic or advanced scripting and automation

 ## Downloads
 Downloads are available on the [Releases Page](https://github.com/GoXLR-on-Linux/goxlr-utility/releases) under the